xiix0/scam/README.md

-You will outgrow your usefulness.
+Generosity and perfection are your everlasting goals.